MintyTrebor/MQTT4DSF/README.md

 A standard log file is located in /var/log/MQTT4DSF.log

 # Configuration
 All configuration is done through MQTT4DSF_Config.json which is accessible via the SYS folder of DWC.
-MQTT4DSF will poll for changes to config and reload settings (once every 10 seconds)
+MQTT4DSF will poll for changes to config and reload settings (once every 10 seconds) which will result in a restart of the service.

 ***Initial Configuration***
 -Update "MQTT_SETTINGS" with your MQTT broker settings: